vyskoczilova/Simple-Admin-Language-Change/readme.txt

 = 2.1.0 (2026-03-18) =

 * Add `salc_languages` filter to allow developers to customize which languages are displayed in the admin bar dropdown.
+See the [Customization section](https://github.com/vyskoczilova/Simple-Admin-Language-Change/#customization) for details.

 = 2.0.5 (2024-10-31) =